nathannchung/Stock-Price-Visualization/README.md

 # Data Feed Visual of Stocks
-This project allows you to both visualize and analyze share price data of different stocks.
+This project allows you to both visualize and analyze data of different stocks.

 ## Overview
 This project utilizes JP Morgan's Perspective Visualization open source code to generate a chart that displays the data feed in a clear and visually appealing manner for traders to monitor this trading strategy.